theicenet/theicenet-cryptography/README.md

 }
 ```

-The `ECB blockMode` of operation to be used must be set in the `application.yml` for the cipher to be available.
+The ECB `blockMode` of operation must be set in the `application.yml` for the cipher to be available.

 ```yaml
 cryptography: